History of Baghdad: Stagnation and invasions (10th to 16th centuries)

 Miniature from the Kitāb al-bayṭara, published in Baghdad in 1209.
 The horserider is wearing a Turkic sharbūsh.
 Egyptian National Library and Archives, (Khalil Agha F8).

 By the 10th century, the city's population was between 300,000 and 500,000.
 Baghdad's early meteoric growth slowed due to troubles within the caliphate, including relocations of the capital to Samarra (during 808-819 and 836-892), the loss of the western and easternmost provinces, and periods of political domination by the Iranian Buwayhids (945-1055) and Seljuk Turks (1055-1135).

 Nevertheless, the city remained one of the cultural and commercial hubs of the Islamic world until February 10, 1258, when it was sacked by the Mongols under Hulagu Khan.
 The Mongols killed most of the city's inhabitants, including the Abbasid Caliph Al-Musta'sim, and destroyed large sections of the city.
 The canals and dykes forming the city's irrigation system were destroyed.
 The sack of Baghdad put an end to the Abbasid Caliphate, a blow from which the Islamic civilization never fully recovered.
 The Mongols placed a Chinese governor in Baghdad after it was captured.

 At this point Baghdad was ruled by the Il-Khanids, part of the Mongolian Empire centered in Persia.
 The city was reconstructed and flourished under the Mongols.
 In 1401, Baghdad was again conquered, by Timur ("Tamerlane").
 It became a provincial capital controlled by the Jalayirid (1400-1411), Qara Qoyunlu (1411-1469), Aq Quyunlu (1469-1508), Safavid Empire Under Shah Ismail (1508-1523), Dhul Fiqar Al Kurdi (1523–1529) Safavid Empire under Shah Tahmasp (1529–1534), and Safavid Empire under Shah Abbas (1624-1638).

+The Baghdad Citadel was built in the 1430s during the Qara Quyunlu period and would go on to survive until the 20th century.